dblanovschi/mdbook-snips/README.md

 # `mdbook-snips`

-A [mdbook](https://github.com/rust-lang/mdBook/) preprocessor to add `// --snip--` (or similar) before all "blocks" of hidden lines in rust blocks in a mdbook book, making it very clear that there is some hidden code there.
+A [mdbook](https://github.com/rust-lang/mdBook/) preprocessor to add `// --snip--` (or similar) before all "blocks" of hidden lines in rust blocks in a mdbook, making it very clear that there is some hidden code there.

 (mdbook calls them boring lines).